A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Global convergence

-Since Assumption (A1) implies that $\{\phi(x,\mu_{\rm max})\}$ is bounded from below, we obtain that $\tau_k$ is bounded.
+Since Assumption (A1) implies that $\{\phi(x_k,\mu_{\max})\}$ is bounded from below, we obtain that $\tau_k$ is bounded.
 But this is impossible, since this would imply that there is an index $l$ such that $x_k=x_l$ for all $k\geq l$ after which the cubic regularisation parameter $\beta_k$ must converge to zero, which is not compatible with Lemma \ref{sigmabounded}.
-Therefore, our initial hypothesis \eqref{klcg} is false and the conclusion of this theorem is true. \end{proof}
+Therefore, our initial hypothesis \eqref{klcg} does not hold and the conclusion of this theorem is true. \end{proof}

-A stronger conclusion can be obtained under the following assumption.\\ \\ $\bf(A5)$~~~$Z^T_kg_k$ is uniformly continuous on the sequence of iterates $\{x_k\}$, namely, $\|Z^T_{t_i}g_{t_i}-Z^T_{l_i}g_{l_i}\|\rightarrow0, ~{\rm whenever}~\|x_{t_i}-x_{l_i}\|\rightarrow0,~i\rightarrow\infty$, where $\{x_{t_i}\}$ and $\{x_{l_i}\}$ are subsequences of $\{x_k\}$.
+A stronger conclusion can be obtained under the following assumption.\\ $\bf(A5)$~~~$Z^T_kg_k$ is uniformly continuous on the sequence of iterates $\{x_k\}$, namely, $\|Z^T_{t_i}g_{t_i}-Z^T_{l_i}g_{l_i}\|\rightarrow0, ~{\rm whenever}~\|x_{t_i}-x_{l_i}\|\rightarrow0,~i\rightarrow\infty$, where $\{x_{t_i}\}$ and $\{x_{l_i}\}$ are subsequences of $\{x_k\}$.